ZhivkoZ/ZHblog/_posts/2016-04-02-git-commands.md

 * How Git works and using it effectively to store the history of the changes you make
 * How to use Github to collaborate effectively with a team if it is a company or a open source project
 * Push, pull, fork and many other docs coming up soon!
-Now I'm just testing the blog

 ## Installation
 **If you want to see how to install git click the button below.**